 You will be contacted and asked to provide information to confirm your entitlement to an ABN, which can vary from case to case.

 We will ask for evidence that you either have or have started your enterprise.
-This includes evidence that that you have undertaken some of the following activities:
+This would include evidence that you have undertaken some of the following activities:

 - advertising, setting up a social media account or a website for the business